 Police: Skeletal remains identified as those of missing boy

-BUCKEYE, Ariz. – Police opened a homicide investigation Tuesday after skeletal remains found recently in an irrigation ditch have been identified as those of a 10-year-old boy who disappeared from his suburban Phoenix home nearly two years ago.
+BUCKEYE, Ariz. – Police opened a homicide investigation Tuesday after skeletal remains were found in an irrigation ditch and identified as those of a 10-year-old boy who disappeared from his suburban Phoenix home nearly two years ago.

-At a news conference, Buckeye Detective Tamela Skaggs wouldn't say if police have evidence of foul play in the death of Jesse Wilson, or if there any suspects.
+At a news conference, Buckeye Detective Tamela Skaggs confirmed that remains found off of State Highway 85 earlier this month are those of Jesse Wilson.
+She said without knowing the cause of death, investigators don't know if there was foul play at this time, but the case will be treated as a homicide.

+"Any time we have a case with a dead body we will investigate that as a homicide," she said.
-She said investigators don't know how long Wilson's remains were in the area near a state highway, or how they wound up there.

-That area was searched in the summer of 2016, but was covered by water at the time, according to Skaggs.
+Investigators don't know how long Wilson's remains were in the area near a state highway, or how they wound up there, Skaggs said.
+That area was searched in the summer of 2016, but was covered by water at the time.

+It's unclear how long Wilson's remains were at the site, she said.

 "There is the weather we have to consider and landscape, animal activity," she said.
 "All those things come into play with that specific desert area."